Skip to content

 Status Tracking: Real-time status indicators show the current state of each workload: - Pending: Jobs waiting in queue for resource allocation. - Running: Active jobs currently executing on compute nodes. - Completed: Successfully finished jobs with available results. - Failed: Jobs that encountered errors with diagnostic information. - Cancelled: User or system-terminated jobs.

-Advanced Filtering: Multiple filter options allow users to efficiently navigate large job histories: - Filter by status, date range, application type, or cluster. - Search by job name. - Sort by different criteria.
+Advanced Filtering: You can filter and search to navigate large job histories: - Filter by status, date range, application type, or cluster. - Search by job name. - Sort by different criteria.

 Workloads page